 Many destination weddings tend to be intimate wedding ceremonies!

-This option is a great middle-ground that can give you the best of both worlds if you’re stuck choosing and don’t know what type of wedding is the best for you.
+Having a relaxed, small wedding is a great middle-ground that can give you the best of both worlds if you're stuck choosing and don't know what type of wedding is the best for you.

 An elopement can happen anywhere.